The Death of Ivan Ilyich: Plot summary

 Ivan Ilyich lives a carefree life that is "most simple and most ordinary and therefore most terrible."
 Like everyone he knows, he spends his life climbing the social ladder.
 Enduring marriage to a woman he often finds too demanding, he works his way up to be a magistrate, thanks to the influence he has over a friend who has just been promoted, focusing more on his work as his family life becomes less tolerable.

 While hanging curtains for his new home one day, he falls awkwardly and hurts his side.
 Though he does not think much of it at first, he begins to suffer from a pain in his side.
 As his discomfort grows, his behavior toward his family becomes more irritable.
 His wife finally insists that he visit a physician.
 The physician cannot pinpoint the source of his malady, but soon it becomes clear that his condition is terminal (although the physician never gives a definitive diagnosis).
 Confronted by his terminal condition, Ivan attempts every remedy he can to cure it until the pain grows so intense that he is forced to cease working and spend his days in bed.
 Here, he is brought face to face with his mortality and realizes that, although he knows of it, he does not truly grasp it.

 During the long and painful process of dying, Ivan dwells on the idea that he does not deserve his suffering because he has lived rightly.
 If he had not lived a good life, there could be a reason for his pain; but he has, so pain and death must be arbitrary and senseless.
-As he begins to hate his family for avoiding the subject of his death, for pretending he is only sick and not dying, he finds his only comfort in his peasant boy servant, Gerasim, the only person in Ivan's life who does not fear death, and also the only one who, apart from his own son, shows compassion for him.
+As he begins to hate his family for avoiding the subject of his death, for pretending he is only sick and not dying, he finds his only comfort in his peasant boy servant, Gerasim, the only person in Ivan's life who is blunt regarding his death, and also the only one who, apart from his own son, shows compassion for him.
 Ivan begins to question whether he has, in fact, lived a good life.

 In the final days of his life, Ivan makes a clear split between an artificial life, such as his own, which masks the true meaning of life and makes one fear death, and an authentic life, such as Gerasim's.
 Authentic life is marked by compassion and sympathy, artificial life by self-interest.
 Then "some force" strikes Ivan in the chest and side, and he is brought into the presence of a bright light.
 His hand falls onto his son's head, and Ivan pities his son.
 He no longer hates his daughter or wife, but rather feels pity for them and hopes his death will release them.
 In so doing, his terror of death leaves him, and, Tolstoy suggests, death itself disappears.